Building an AdS/BCFT Josephson junction within Horndeski gravity: Introduction

+A modification of the correspondence, also known as Anti-de Sitter/Boundary Conformal Field Theory (AdS/BCFT), was proposed by Takayanagi \cite{Takayanagi:2011zk}, restriciting the CFT side with an additional boundary.
+This set up garnered attention for its potential to investigate transport coefficients, such as those related to the Hall effect, fluid/gravity correspondence, and the Hawking-Page phase transition \cite{Fujita:2011fp, Fujita:2012fp, Melnikov:2012tb, Cavalcanti:2018pta, Magan:2014dwa, Santos:2023flb}.
+Furthermore, the study of collages of two AdS/BCFT geometries from a common AdS boundary has been explored in the context of defect gravity duals, interface CFT \cite{Erdmenger:2015spo,Bachas:2020yxv,Bachas:2021fqo}, Janus solutions \cite{Aharony:2003qf,Bak:2003jk,DHoker:2007zhm,Bak:2007jm,Azeyanagi:2007qj}, interface junctions \cite{Liu:2024oxg,Liu:2022ezb} and the recently developed double holography \cite{Chen:2020uac,Chen:2020hmv,Geng:2020fxl}.
+Recently, the AdS/BCFT correspondence also allowed the construction of constriction Josephson junctions \cite{Santos:2024cwf}.

+Important extensions of the AdS/CFT correspondence occur when considering alternative gravitational theories impplying corrections to Einstein's equations on the string theory side of the duality.
+This can be done in a variety of ways, as for instance in the case of scalar-tensor theories.
+If limited to second order derivatives, the most general formulation of these theories in four dimensions was classified long ago by Horndeski \cite{Horndeski:1974wa} (for reviews, see, {\sl e.g.} \cite{Koyama:2015vza, Ishak:2018his, Heisenberg:2018vsk, Kobayashi:2019hrl}).

-In addition to models based on Einstein's theory, alternative frameworks such as Horndeski gravity, which include scalar fields in four dimensions, have led to solutions featuring momentum dissipation in dual boundary theories \cite{Jiang:2017imk}.
+The inclusion of Horndeski theory in AdS/CFT and in AdS/BCFT correspondences lead to various applications, as for instance, solutions featuring momentum dissipation in dual boundary theories \cite{Jiang:2017imk}.
 In these models, the chemical potential increases with the Horndeski parameters, which modify the transport properties of the metal/insulator systems \cite{Zhang:2022hxl,Lu:2020ttp}.
 Notably, increasing Horndeski gravity parameters can hinder phase transitions.
-As demonstrated by \cite{Jiang:2017imk}, static electrically charged AdS planar black hole solutions are used to calculate the holographic DC conductivity from the dual field theory.
-These solutions reveal a critical point at $\alpha+\gamma\Lambda=0$, where the kinetic term of Horndeski exhibits a ghostly character.
+As demonstrated in \cite{Jiang:2017imk}, static electrically charged AdS planar black hole solutions are used to calculate the holographic DC conductivity from the dual field theory \cite{Arean:2010xd,Wang:2011rva,Wang:2012yj,Domokos:2012rj}.
+These solutions reveal a critical point, where the kinetic term of Horndeski exhibits a ghostly character.
 This ghostly behavior is linked to nonphysical singular or negative conductivities.
-The conductivity temperature dependence resembles that of a conductor transitioning to semiconductor-like behavior at the critical point.
-From a transport perspective, the Horndeski gravity framework allows systems to exhibit metallic or insulating characteristics, depending on whether the parameter $\gamma$ is negative or positive.
+The dependence of the conductivity temperature resembles that of a conductor transitioning to semiconductor-like behavior at the critical point.
+From a transport perspective, the Horndeski gravity framework allows systems to exhibit metallic or insulating characteristics, depending on whether one os its the parameters is negative or positive.
 Additionally, the thermal conductivities are changed by the intrinsic properties of the black hole and the model parameters \cite{Zhang:2022hxl}.